Office of the Director - Leadership

 Kelly received an Illinois Mothers Against Drunk Driving Hero Award and received an award from the Southern Illinois Law Enforcement Commission and Southern Illinois Police Chief's Association for his efforts at fighting crime.
 Kelly comes from a family of law enforcement and military service.
 Kelly is a member of the Illinois State Police Command Officers Association, the International Association of Chiefs of Police, and the IACP Homeland Security Committee.
 Kelly was also selected to be part of FBI NEI 44.
 He is married to an oncology nurse and has two sons.

-- First Deputy Director Matthew Davis
+- First Deputy Director Rebecca Hooks

 - Chief of Staff